error

 The IND can lift the entry ban (temporarily) if you meet one of the following requirements:

-• Lifting the entry ban is essential in your situation.
+- Lifting the entry ban temporarily is essential in your situation.

-• Only in case of an entry ban of 2 years or less:
+- In case of an entry ban of 2 years or less these 3 rules apply:

 Documents needed to having the entry ban lifted